Simply connectedness of K\"ahler and Riemannian manifolds via spectral estimates (with an appendix by Shiyu Zhang): The K ahler case

 and we note, again by the reasons explained above, that the domain of \eqref{schr} equals the domain of the $L^2$-closure of the Laplace-Beltrami operator $\Delta$ and that the corresponding graph norms are equivalent.
-Moreover, again by the fact that $M$ is compact, $\frak{r}$ is real and continuous and $\Delta$ is elliptic, we can easily deduce that \eqref{schr} has entirely discrete spectrum.
-We denote its eigenvalues with
+Moreover, again by the fact that $M$ is compact, $\frak{r}_p$ is real and continuous and $\Delta$ is elliptic, we can easily deduce that \eqref{schr} has entirely discrete spectrum.
+We denote its eigenvalues with We recall now that a compact, complex manifold $N$ is called {\em rationally connected} if any two points of $N$ can be joined by a chain of rational curves.
+We refer to the appendix or to \cite{De2001} for further details.
+We have all the ingredients for the first main result of this note.